ckgresla/website/pages/ponderings.md

 56. The fact that you can sample snippets of reality from a latent vector is [so cool!](https://stable-diffusion-art.com/how-stable-diffusion-work/)

 57. How many generations will be inspired by the Ghibli films?

 58. [The Missile doesn't tell itself it doesn't know where it is, it merely tells itself where it should go](https://youtu.be/56vtZsQgAF0?si=97MbLMtBASyeXzOb).

 59. So all of these activations, [actually mean something?](https://transformer-circuits.pub/2023/monosemantic-features/index.html)

-60. It’s all a freaking [GRAPH](https://distill.pub/2021/gnn-intro/)!
+60. It's all a freaking [GRAPH](https://distill.pub/2021/gnn-intro/)!

 61. [Split.
 Half.
 Float.
 Double Sparse.](https://github.com/microsoft/DeepSpeed/blob/9d2660d2a3fac767972f01ac96858b2605ffc0e4/deepspeed/runtime/engine.py#L121)

 ## 2022

-1. How far could humanity get naming astrophysical systems/bodies with cool names like Jupiter, Andromeda, Mars, the Jovian System, Alpha Centauri, Oumuamua, or Earth as opposed to the “XP-11213- Ac#4cP” style of naming astronomical objects?
+1. How far could humanity get naming astrophysical systems/bodies with cool names like Jupiter, Andromeda, Mars, the Jovian System, Alpha Centauri, Oumuamua, or Earth as opposed to the "XP-11213- Ac#4cP" style of naming astronomical objects?

 2. When was the last time you thought critically about something?